 Emily Ritter: Habitual Consumption

-Opening: Saturday, Oct 17th, 7:00-10:00pm.
+Opening: Saturday, Oct 21st, 7:00-10:00pm.

-Show runs: Saturday, Oct 17th to Nov 10th.
+Show runs: Saturday, Oct 21st to Nov 10th.

 What might be missed in such debates however, is that the philosophy of disinterested asethetic pleasure was birthed alongside Adam Smith's idea of the "invisible hand of the market", and that the major inward tunring metaphor of both Kant and Smith is one of blindness to our acts and actions.
-Kant, afterall, produced a transcental philosophy related to a blindly thinking about pictorial means without ends while Smith produced a blinded thinking about means as a end in itself, where the natural by-product of self-interest is staged as the hero of the story in a story of socio-economic development that stretches from living in the state-of-nature all the way to our present capitalist system.
-Of course, both of these outlooks now appear ot be unconscious defense mechanisms against having to consider the real world outcomes of captialist competition.
-Creative-destruction is not a blindman's game, but thinking about it in Kantian-Smithian terms has proved to be a blindman's bluff, or much more simply, it is the kind of double-blind contradiction that Ritter's work actively seeks to expose.
+Kant, afterall, produced a transcendental philosophy related to a blindly thinking about pictorial means-without-ends while Smith produced a blinded thinking about thinking of means-as-an-end-in-themselves, where the (un)natural by-product of self-interest is staged as the hero in a story about socio-economic development that stretches from living in the state-of-nature all the way to our present capitalist system.
+Of course, both of these outlooks now appear to be something like unconscious defense mechanisms against having to consider the real world outcomes of captialist competition.
+Creative-destruction is not a blindman's game, but thinking about it along the Kantian-Smithian axis has certianly proved to be a blindman's bluff, or much more simply, it is the kind of double-blind contradiction that Ritter's work actively seeks to expose.

-And it is from this perspective that Ritter's works that place us on the flipside of capitalist accumulation in the form of producing "flipppant" texts of envronmental reappropriation.
-But they are not at all flippant in the sense of being a joking gesture or a coy refrain.
-Instead, they are objects of contemplation in as much as they try to introduce us to a wholly new sense of object relations that who's axis of interpretation resonants with the philosophies of Klien and Kristeva - of the effects of the partial object and melancholia - rather than any overaching sense of release into the realm of the "purely disintersted".
-Or, one could go a step further and say that Ritter's objects are a perfect rejoiner to all of the Object-Oriented philosopher's who have had a tremendous influence in the humanites in the last decade with regard to rethinking our relationship to the enviornment.
-From this perspective Ritter's object-oriented books are meant to disorient our well regulated catographies of consumption.
-They do this by placing a new categorical imparative on us of the kind Kant could not have imagined, because it is imparative to read and retrace the impetus behind our ecological impact on the world around, and this has to do with thinking about object relations on both a personal and global scale as so many "intersted" parties.
-In this way, we can say that Ritter's work is the kind of artistic practice which, in giving us an object that functions as a picture - a picture that is equal parts diary and display - alllows what Foucualt and Blanchot called the "unthought" to emerge into the field of so-called "disintersted pleasures".
-This is not only how Ritter's work picks up where Kant's third critique never thought to go; or how she has taken the remains of the day and turned it into a serial measure of object relations that address the leading concerns of our time; or even how Ritter has done all this through the lens of self reflexive-critique split between questioning the agency of ones own actions and the act of aesthetics becoming an agent-for-change.
+And it is from rethinking the relationship between these these contemporary perspectives on art making that Ritter's Object-Oriented books could be said to disorient our well regulated cartographies of consumption.
+They do this by placing a new categorical imparative on us of the kind that Kant could not have imagined, because it is imparative to read and retrace the impetus behind our ecological impact as the outcome of so many "intersted" parties.
+In this way, we can say that Ritter's work is an artistic practice that gives us object that functions as a type of picturing - a picture that is equal parts diary and display - and which allows the "unthought" to emerge into the field of so-called "disintersted pleasures".
+This is not only how Ritter's work picks up where Kant's third critique never thought to go; or how she has taken the remains of the day and turned it into a serial measure of object relations that address the leading concerns of our time; or even how Ritter has done all this through the lens of self reflexive-critique split between questioning the agency of one's own actions and the act of aesthetics becoming an agent-for-change.
 Rather, her project operates across all of these valences and more.